Skip to main content

 Monthly Payroll and Reporting to Norwegian Authorities:

-• Employees need a Norwegian Personal ID or D-number and a tax deduction card.
+• Employees need a Norwegian personal ID or D-number and a tax deduction card.

 • Companies must withhold tax based on this card and pay Employer’s National Insurance Contribution (Arbeidsgiveravgift).